stuartlangridge/pubphoto/README.md

  3. They do it: it gives them the photo
  4. You say "there you go", they say "thank you!", and another little human interaction is improved with technology without getting in the way

 Concept and written by Stuart "@sil" Langridge; visual design by Sam "@snwh" Hewitt.
+Some more discursive thoughts on the design thinking that Stuart put into the way Soonsnap works are available [on Stuart's weblog](https://www.kryogenix.org/days/2014/05/13/some-thoughts-on-soonsnap-and-little-big-details/) if you're interested.